w3c/wai-media-guide/description.md

 (Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)

-### Developing a Separate Described Video - If Descriptions Do Not Fit in Spaces
+### Creating a Separate Described Video - If Descriptions Do Not Fit in Spaces

 If all the descriptions do **not** fit in the spaces _(as described in @@ above)_, you'll need to develop a separate audio file and also edit the visual track.
 This requires skills and software for audio recording, audio editing, and video editing.